- Consolidated Notes

 34. Trade Payables

-Trade payables show a balance of TEUR 94 and are lower than at the same time last year due to the balance sheet date.
+Trade payables show a balance of TEUR 152 and are higher than at the same time last year due to the balance sheet date.

 35. Income tax liabilities and provisions